 The remainder of the lamp is a power supply, along with various supervisory functions and forced air cooling.
-The power supply need to provide the low voltage filament current for the magnetron, along with the high voltage supply (typically around -2 to 3kV).
-Both the high voltage and filament supplies are almost always negative, because the anode (positive terminal) is connected to earth (ground, chassis) both for safety and simplicity.
+The power supply need to provide the low voltage filament current for the magnetron, along with the high voltage supply (typically around -2 to -3kV).
+The high voltage supply is almost always negative, because the anode (positive terminal) is connected to earth (ground, chassis) both for safety and simplicity.
 The filament can be AC or DC.

 Ultimately, the overall luminous efficacy is limited by the losses in the power supply and magnetron.
 At a rough guess, we can expect the combination of these two bits of electronics will achieve an efficiency of about 50%, so if a sulphur plasma lamp is rated at 700W, only 350W of microwave energy will be available to maintain the plasma.
 I expect that this is where the high figure mentioned above came from - it's the luminous efficacy of the plasma itself, for a given microwave power output.
 Taking that figure (150lm/ Watt) and including the losses in the power supply and magnetron takes us back to an overall luminous efficacy of 75lm/ Watt, which seems to be a nice average of the various claims made.